Maryam-J-Gokalp/Jenkins_CucumberProject/README.md

 # Jenkins Project
-Basic cucumber framework used for running automation tests on Jenkins.
+This framework is a basic to run jenkins automation project (basico projecto de cucumber usando jenkins project)

 ## Running locally
-To run locally and generate HTML reports, use this maven goal *verify*.
+WE To run locally *verify*.
 HTML reports should be generated under target/cucumber-html-reports mvn verify

 ## Jenkins